-No person may possess the pelt or carcass of a fur-bearing animal at any time except as indicated below.
-For fur-bearing animals taken by a recreational hunter, only two pelts may be possessed.
-No more than two green pelts of furbearing animals, except nutria, may be possessed by a licensed trapper after April 5 of each year.
-A retail fur buyer may not possess pelts during the period May 1 through October 31.
+No person may possess the pelt or carcass of a furbearing animal at any time except as indicated below.
+For fur-bearing animals taken by a recreational hunter, there is no bag or possession limit.
+A licensed trapper may possess a pelt or carcass of a fur-bearing animal at any time.
 Nutria pelts may be possessed at any time.
 Pelts that have been reduced to a finished product shall not be considered part of the possession limit.

-Live fur-bearing animals may be taken and possessed for 3 days or less by representatives of recognized organizations for approved instruction or demonstration purposes at scheduled meetings provided prior written authorization has been obtained from the department.
+Live fur-bearing animals may be taken and possessed for three days or less by representatives of recognized organizations for approved instruction or demonstration purposes at scheduled meetings provided prior written authorization has been obtained from the department.

 Taxidermists may possess a fur-bearing animal or the pelt of a fur-bearing animal that was lawfully taken or possessed provided the animal or pelt is labeled with a wildlife resource document (see the current Texas Parks and Wildlife Outdoor Annual).
+For pelts imported from other states or countries, see IMPORTATION section.